-NOTE: avoid non-VCUarts and other appropriate VCU brand logos in photos.
+NOTE: Avoid non-VCUarts and other inappropriate VCU brand logos in photos.
 Remember, we are promoting our brand, not any other.

-To promote things like visiting artists, guest lectures and student exhibitions, you may want to consider creating a graphic to post on your social media channels.
+To promote events like visiting artists, guest lectures and student exhibitions, you may want to consider creating a graphic to post on your social media channels.

 If you need help, reach out!

-The Communications Office can assist you with the creation of banners, digital flyers, etc. Send an email to Teresa Engle Ilnicki, associate director of communications for VCUarts, at email@example.com and she will work with you on your graphic needs.
+The Communications Office can assist you with the creation of banners, digital flyers and more.
+Send an email to Teresa Engle Ilnicki, associate director of communications for VCUarts, at email@example.com and she will work with you on your graphic design needs.